Bangaarada Manushya: Awards

 The film screened at IFFI 1992 Kannada cinema Retrospect.

+The film was also screened at 37th International Film Festival of India in 2006.

 Legacy

 Bangaarada Manushya had a tremendous impact on moviegoers.
 Some city youth, inspired by the movie's central theme—returning to one's ancestral village—left their jobs, came back to their respective villages and took to agriculture.
 The film had a phenomenal box office run and was screened for two years in a row in the States film theatre on Kempe Gowda road in Bangalore.
 The film had a deep social impact on the audience as well and there are many stories of people in the city going to villages and becoming farmers.
 The film also touched on very important topics like rural development, modern agricultural practices, co-operative movement, social unity, honesty, love and dedication.
 In the beginning of the movie, it shows the hardship of farmers and how much they have to toil in order to make ends meet.
 The movie subtly says that middle-class and working-class are the backbone of the country by showing the son of a rich village head as being a spoiled brat wasting his money in the city.
 One of the most important messages given in the movie is that, one should not waste time and money in trying to modernize/westernize themselves through a posh lifestyle.
 One should be true to his identity and not try to become someone else.
 This theme struck a chord with the audience as Karnataka was one of the fast developing states in the country and there was a large migration from rural to urban areas.

 After the film ran for a year just at the States theatre in Bangalore, the management of the cinema hall decided to stop screening the film to accommodate a new film.
 This caused public outrage and took a violent turn.
 However, S. Bangarappa, the then MLA, intervened and resolved the issue successfully.
 The film went on to complete two years.

 The film was remade in Telugu in 1975 as Devudulanti Manishi, starring Krishna.
 On the centenary of Indian cinema in April 2013, Forbes India included the performances of Rajkumar in the film on its list, "25 Greatest Acting Performances of Indian Cinema".
 The 2017 film Bangara s/o Bangarada Manushya starring Dr. Rajkumar's son Shiva Rajkumar had a similar plot dealing with the problems of farmers.

 The film inspired the name of a book.